yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 ![money.png](images/money.png "money")

-A few seconds later a follow up request is made to check on the status of the newly created object.
+A few seconds later a follow-up request is made to check on the status of the newly created object.
 In the picture below we can see the full response from the api server for the create request.

 ![daemonsetrequest.png](images/daemonsetrequest.png "daemonset")

 Under the `objectRef` section we can see the name of the daemonset is `kube-controller`, and confirm the namespace is `kube-system`.
 The resposne code of 201 indicates the request was successful.
 Once again the username is `system:serviceaccount:kube-system:default`.
 By looking at the authorization.k8s.io.reason we can tell that the service account is associated with a clusterrolbinding granting access to the `cluster-admin` role.

-At the time of analysis the daemonset still existed.
+At the time of analysis, the daemonset still existed.
 We can see in the output below the kube-controller daemonset was created 5 days and 21 hours ago, and currently has 2 pods ready and available.

 ```bash
 k get ds -n kube-system